 + There are more homeless people right now than ever before.
 More than 1.5 million of the homeless are youth.

-+ In the last two years, Iowa Homeless Youth Centers has worked directly with over 800 youth that are homeless or are at high risk of becoming homeless in the near future.
++ In 2015, Iowa Homeless Youth Centers has worked directly with over 500 youth that are homeless or are at high risk of becoming homeless in the near future.

 WHAT ARE THE DAILY CHALLENGES FOR HOMELESS YOUTH?

 It is difficult to even think about tomorrow when: